ska-telescope/developer.skatelescope.org/src/getting-started/deploy-skampi.rst

 Deploy SKAMPI on Minikube
 *************************

-This tutorial is an arrangement of the workshop available `here <https://confluence.skatelescope.org/pages/viewpage.action?pageId=159384439>`_.
+This tutorial is an arrangement of the workshop available "`So you want to deploy Skampi on Minikube? <https://confluence.skatelescope.org/pages/viewpage.action?pageId=159384439>`_".

 The purpose of the workshop was to:
 * Understanding the motivation for standardising on Minikube,
 * Deploying Minikube in a consistent way and